What does PRRI do?

 • NCDP Global Pandemic Resources – A compilation of resources produced by NCDP or in partnership with external partners.

-• CherCares – Cher and Dr. Irwin Redlener formed the CherCares Pandemic Resource and Response Fund to help underserved communities struggling with poverty and other adversities long before Covid-19 appeared.
+• CherCares – Cher and Dr. Irwin Redlener formed the CherCares Pandemic Resource and Response Fund to help underserved communities struggling with poverty and other adversities long before COVID-19 appeared.
 Donations are geared toward people in rural and urban communities who have minimal access to physical protection and medical care.
-CherCares has identified where the greatest needs are and have provided PPE, treatment and testing to clinics in targeted communities and hot spots through existing health care facilities.
-Equipment and supplies have already been provided to the Aaron E. Henry Community Health Center in Clarksdale, Mississippi and The Boys and Girls Club of New Rochelle to support learning centers for children.
-As more hotspots are identified CherCares will continue to offer help to those communities.
+CherCares has identified where the greatest needs are and has provided PPE, treatment, and testing to clinics in targeted communities and hot spots through existing healthcare facilities.
+Equipment and supplies were provided to the Aaron E. Henry Community Health Center in Clarksdale, Mississippi, and The Boys and Girls Club of New Rochelle to support learning centers for children.

-• Joan Baez Covid-19 Relief – Joan Baez created charity prints for her late friend John Prine who died of Covid-19.
-Sales of archival pigment prints of the portrait benefited PRRI with a focus on providing Covid-19 relief for underserved children.
+• Joan Baez COVID-19 ReliefJoan Baez created charity prints for her late friend John Prine, who died of COVID-19.
+Sales of archival pigment prints of the portrait benefited PRRI, which focused on providing COVID-19 relief for underserved children.

 Contact